 We are pleased to announce we will be holding our AGM and Skills Share both in person and online this year.
-Take this opportunity to swap notes with fellow woodland enthusiasts, meet SWA staff and trustees, and find out exactly what goes on at the Green Wood Centre.
+Enjoy a varied programme of speakers including representatives from The Forestry Commission and UK Squirrel Accord .

-If you'd prefer to join us in person, click here to book and pay for your place.
+If you'd prefer to join us in person, click here.

 9:45 WELCOME — CHRIS DUNCAN, SECRETARY

 10:00 SMALL WOODS ANNUAL GENERAL MEETING — JOHN BLESSINGTON, CHAIR

 Richard is a longstanding Small Woods Association member and will be taking themes from his book, The Wood for the Trees: A Long View of Nature from a Small Wood, and sharing his perspectives on woodland history, with a future gaze.
 Richard has had a long and distinguished career as a writer, broadcaster, and naturalist.
 A leading palaeontologist at the Natural History Museum, Richard has published more than 250 papers on Trilobites alone(!) and additionally served as President of the Geological Society of London for its bicentennial year, in 2007.
 He is also the author of popular science books on a range of subjects including geology, palaeontology, evolution, and natural history.
 Since 2012, he has also been a television presenter, appearing on BBC Four presenting natural history programmes; was Collier Professor for the Public Understanding of Science and Technology at the Institute of Advanced Studies at the University of Bristol 2002, and Visiting Professor of Palaeobiology at the University of Oxford 1999-2009.

 11.45 SPEAKER — KAY HAW, DIRECTOR OF UK SQUIRREL ACCORD (UKSA)